-AIM25 is a major project to provide electronic access to collection level descriptions of the archives of over fifty higher education institutions and learned societies within the greater London area.
+AIM25 is a major project to provide electronic access to collection level descriptions of the archives of over 50 higher education institutions and learned societies within the greater London area.

 The Archives Network Wales (ANW) is an online index to archival collections held by record offices, universities, museums and libraries in Wales.
 The ANW provides information and descriptions of collections only including; corporate papers and business archives, personal papers and diaries of prominent literary, artistic, political or other figures (living and dead), estate archives, council, academic and church records.
 It is possible to search and browse these collections by person, place, subject, or repository - however, it does not provide access to online materials.
 The Archives and Records Council Wales is responsible for the ANW.

 Holds information concerning live companies registered in England and Wales and brief details concerning dissolved ones.
-Enquiries can be made either by post or by personal visit to the search room there.
-A fee is payable.
-The website offers free access to basic company information via a search of their on-line database.
+Although there are separate registers for Scotland and Northern Ireland this information is consolidated on their online database.
 References to assist in tracing statutory documents deposited in The National Archives are also available from Companies House.
 It is important to know the exact legal name of the company concerned.
-Indexes are arranged so that JG Kincaid & Co Ltd is alphabetised under J rather than K. Write to Companies House at Crown Way, Cardiff CF14 3UZ or contact the London Information Centre, 21 Bloomsbury Street, London WC1B 3XD.
+Indexes are arranged so that JG Kincaid & Co Ltd is alphabetised under J rather than K.

 8. Further reading

 8.1 Business Reference

 - John Armstrong and Stephanie Jones, Business documents, their origin, sources and uses in historical research (1987)